 • Renew the existing cycling network routes to improve their quality

-The Cycling Network Plan has a rolling three year near-term implementation program.
+The Cycling Network Plan has a rolling three-year near-term implementation program.
 This approach is flexible and adaptable to the realities of infrastructure planning and capital coordination.
 Transportation Services regularly reviews the capital implementation program and every three years brings forward new routes based on the cycling network near-term program prioritization framework.
-The framework includes the cycling service assessment illustrated in the long-term vision; strategic alignment with the state-of-good-repair road program, health and wellness analyses, road safety focus areas, and planning focus areas; and takes into account the feasibility, complexity, and delivery methods of proposed design options.
-The framework applies an equity lens, which is informed by stakeholder engagement, geographic distribution, and a neighbourhood cycling and equity index.
+The framework includes strategic alignment with the state-of-good-repair road program, road safety focus areas, and planning focus areas; extensive cycling impact analyses (such as collision analysis and transit access); and takes into account the feasibility, complexity, and delivery methods of proposed design options.
+The framework applies an equity lens, which is informed by community engagement, geographic distribution, and a neighbourhood cycling and equity index.

 Cycling Network Near-Term Program Prioritization Framework

-The current Near-Term Implementation Program was adopted for 2022-2024.
-The program proposes approximately 100 centreline km of new bikeways, as well as upgrades to existing routes and studies for future implementation.
+The second Near-Term Implementation Program was adopted for 2022-2024.
+The program proposed approximately 100 km of new bikeways, as well as upgrades to existing routes and studies for future implementation.
+By the end of 2024, it is expected that 75 km of new bikeways will be completed, and 48 km of bikeways will be renewed.

 2019-2021 Near-Term Implementation Program

-Note: Centreline kilometres measure the length of the road / trail segment.
+Note: All kilometres referenced on this page and in the report are centreline kilometres, which measure the length of the road / trail segment.
 This is different from lane kilometres, which count infrastructure on both sides of the street.

 Every street in Toronto should be considered for bikeways and other cycling upgrades.
 Toronto’s Cycling Network Plan diverges from traditional cycling route plans in North America.
 Route plans identify streets that should be considered for cycling, but Toronto’s Cycling Network Plan does not limit cycling to a specific set of streets.
 To fulfill the long-term vision of the Cycling Network Plan, every street through development applications, area studies, and capital projects should consider and incorporate bikeways.
 Just like every street re-design considers people driving and walking, the same should be for cycling.